eficode-academy/istio-katas/003-ingress-traffic.md

 In this exercise you saw how to route incoming traffic through an ingress gateway.
 This allows you to apply istio traffic management features to the sentences service.
 For example, you could do a blue/green deploy of two different versions of the sentence service.

-The important takeaway from this exercises is this.
+Istio's default installation provide it's own configuration model (Gateway) for ingress traffic while also supporting Kubernetes ingress.
+The Istio
+gateway consists a deployment, a service and a **standalone** envoy proxy.

+> The ingress gateway we used in our training environment is located in the
+> `istio-ingress` namespace.

+The main takeaways are:

+* When you defined the gateway CRD for your namespace you configured an entry point in the stand alone envoy proxy

-**If traffic is not flowing through the mesh, e.g through the envoy sidecars, then you cannot leverage Istio features.**
+* If traffic is not flowing through the mesh, e.g through the envoy sidecars, then you cannot leverage Istio features, e.g. the traffic between the gateway and your front end service

 # Cleanup